How to Set Up Dual Monitors on a Mac?

 Solution 1: Connecting Dual Monitors Wirelessly

 It is possible to sync the macOS computer system you are using wirelessly.
 But this is only available as an accepted feature on certain Mac versions, namely the new macOS 13 (Ventura).
-Here, users can utilize the wireless connection support to another Mac laptop and some compatible Smart TV types.
+Here, users can utilize the wireless connection to support another Mac laptop and some compatible Smart TV types.

 The process of handling this MacBook Pro dual monitor setup is not highly complex for users.
 To note, it is compatible with different Apple products like Apple TV and iPads.